Abeyance The technical term given to a title (usually an English barony created by writ) which is in a state of suspension between co-heirs.

 Table of General Precedence in England An unofficial list of the titled and official classes which attempts to set out in a concise and convenient form a guide for the reception and entertainment of distinguished guests.
 The Earl Marshal (the Duke of Norfolk) is technically responsible for matters of precedence in England, and alterations to the Table are generally issued by the College of Arms.
 The precedence in Scotland is based on a royal warrant of 1905.
 The Lord Lyon is in charge of matters of precedence in Scotland.

-Viscount The fourth highest rank of the peerage, standing above baron, and below duke, marquess, earl and viscount.
+Viscount The fourth highest rank of the peerage, standing above baron, and below duke, marquess and earl.

 Writ of Summons The official command from the Sovereign to a peer (hereditary or life) to attend Parliament.